 A survey and analysis of trends in political theory since Nietzsche.
 The course considers the ongoing critique of the prevailing assumptions of western political theory.
 In addition to developments in liberal, conservative, and socialist political thought, the course assesses the impact of post-modern, post-colonial, and feminist approaches to political theory.
+Prerequisite: POLS 2305 and POLS 2306.

-POLS 4355 - American Mass Politics
+POLS 4355 - American Politics in Mass Media

-Examines politics at the mass public level, with emphasis on behavior, organization, and influence.
-Topics include political behavior, political organizations, such as political parties and interest groups, and political communication, especially in relation to the mass media.
+Examines politics at the mass media level, with an emphasis on communication, opinion, behavior, and culture.
+Topics include mass media in political campaigns, the influence of popular culture on public opinion and political behavior, as well as the electoral and governing strategies of political communication.